Sehajpannu01/ML_Models-Workshop/README.md

 In the simplest form, a linear regression equation can be written as:

 y = mx+b
-Where:
+-Where:

-y is the predicted target value, m = coefficient b = intercept
+-y is the predicted target value,
+-m = coefficient
+-b = intercept
 ​
-The goal of linear regression is to minimize the error between the predicted and actual values by optimizing the model coefficients.
+-The goal of linear regression is to minimize the error between the predicted and actual values by optimizing the model coefficients.

 Applications:

-Predicting house prices based on features like size, location, etc.
+1.Predicting house prices based on features like size, location, etc.
-Predicting Canada per capita income on yearly basis.
+2.Predicting Canada per capita income on yearly basis.
-Predicting Salaries of employees on basis of experience Estimating sales based on advertisement spending.
+3.Predicting Salaries of employees on basis of experience 4.Estimating sales based on advertisement spending.
-Forecasting trends in time-series data.
+5.Forecasting trends in time-series data.

 Linear regression assumes a linear relationship between the input variables and the output, and it works best when this assumption holds true.
 It is simple yet powerful, often serving as the baseline model in regression tasks.